 Depending on the position on the salary scale, Above-CLA employees and some (senior) managers are eligible for a lease car or a lease car allowance.
 As part of Athora Netherlands’ commitment to sustainable investment principles, certain types of cars and certain brands are no longer included in this policy, however exceptions are made for 100% electric models.

 Athora Netherlands is authorised to adjust 100% of the conditional variable remuneration awarded to or previously allocated to a current or former employee of Athora Netherlands, including but not limited to any variable remuneration paid by Athora Netherlands, if any, cash as well as instruments, and also including the severance payments agreed between Athora Netherlands and the employee in question to an appropriate value if payment of the variable remuneration were to be unacceptable with regard to standards of reasonableness and fairness, that is, provided that:

 - This is justified by the results of the reassessment of the variable remuneration;

-- There are changes in legislation and regulations which have a significantly negative effect on the financial position of Athora Netherlands and/or ACTIAM and/or Zwitserleven PPI, as applicable.
+- There are changes in legislation and regulations which have a significantly negative effect on the financial position of Athora Netherlands and/or Zwitserleven PPI, as applicable.

-Athora Netherlands has the power to claw back all or part of any variable remuneration awarded to any current or former employee including but not limited to any variable remuneration paid by Athora Netherlands and/or ACTIAM, paid in cash as well as well as instruments, as applicable for ACTIAM Identified Staff, if:
+Athora Netherlands has the power to claw back all or part of any variable remuneration awarded to any current or former employee including but not limited to any variable remuneration paid by Athora Netherlands, paid in cash as well as well as instruments, if: